Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 Starting Position: Stand upright and cross your right leg behind your left.

-Action: Lean slightly forwards and to your left side until you feel a stretch on the outside of your right leg.
+Action: Lean slightly forwards and to your left side until you feel the IT band stretch on the outside of your right leg.
 Lean on a chair/wall if needed.
 Hold for 30 secs

 Repetition: Repeat 3 times, 2x daily, or before and after exercise